XSPECT on-board XPoSat: Calibration and First Results: On-ground Calibration

 \subsection{Single event correction factor}

-During vertical movement of the charge cloud from various depths of the detector to the buried channel, it experiences diffusion which may lead to the cloud being shared across multiple `pixels'.
-In pixelated detectors such as CCDs, event are assigned a `grade' which indicates the extent of this charge sharing across neighboring pixels of an event.
-Due to the `sweeping' readout of SCDs [\citenum{lowe2001}], this produces a sequence of samples at readout speed (100~kHz).
+The vertical structure of SCDs, which are front-illuminated devices, consists of various layers, viz. top dead layers, depletion region (region of complete charge collection), field-free region (region of partial charge collection), followed by a bulk substrate, as shown in Figure~\ref{fig:scd_structure}a.
+During vertical charge transport from various depths of the detector to the buried channel, it experiences diffusion which may lead to the charge cloud being shared across multiple `pixels', as depicted in Figure~\ref{fig:scd_structure}a.
+In addition, charge sharing can also happen for events occurring at the boundary of two pixels.
+During the `sweeping' readout process [\citenum{lowe2001}], the deposited charge is clocked towards the diagonal node, as shown by the arrows in Figure~\ref{fig:scd_structure}b.
+This produces a sequence of samples at readout speed (100~kHz).
 A `single' (or isolated) event is defined when n$^{\mathrm{th}}$ sample is above the energy threshold (defined as 0.5~keV, [\citenum{rkrish2025}]) with (n-1)$^{\mathrm{th}}$ and (n+1)$^{\mathrm{th}}$ samples below the energy threshold.
 When two or more consecutive samples are above the threshold, we define it as a `split' event.
+This is similar to grading of events in a CCD X-ray imager [e.g. \citenum{ascaabc,chandrapog,xmm}].

 In a `raw' spectrum (all events considered, irrespective of splitting), the contribution of continuum to total counts is undesirably higher than in the case of a spectrum constructed using only single events ($\sim$38\% for all vs $\sim$12\% for single, as estimated from monochromatic spectra at 6~keV).
 Additionally, energetic particle interactions also give rise to split events.
 For example, the ratio of all events to single events in the spectrum of the blocked detector (which is predominantly due to particles) is $\sim 5$.
 Selecting single events for spectral analysis thus serves a dual purpose: reduction of continuum in the SRF and reduction of particle background.
 Hence, for scientific analysis, we recommend using only the single events.
 All scientific data products (default spectra and lightcurves) as well as responses and background files are filtered to include only single events.